Overview of fractional calculus and its computer implementation in Wolfram Mathematica: History, nowadays and applications

 After the change of variables $x^\sigma=y$, $t^\sigma=\tau$ \eqref{EK01}--\eqref{EK02} are reduced to the usual Riemann-Liouville fractional integrals and derivatives

-Erdel\'yi-Kober operators are essential and important in transmutation theory.
+Erd\'{e}lyi-Kober operators are essential and important in transmutation theory.
 For example, the most well--known transmutations of Sonine and Poisson are of this class when $\sigma=2$ (see for details \cite{KS1,BookSSh}).
-Important properties of Erdel\'yi-Kober operators were studied in the monographs \cite{KS1,BookSShElsevier}.
+In the monographs by Sneddon \cite{Sneddon} and by Kiryakova \cite{Kir1} a comprehensive theory of these operators was given.
+Important properties of Erd\'{e}lyi-Kober operators were studied in the monographs \cite{KS1,BookSShElsevier}.